Nike brand president resigns; company probes workplace complaints

-(Reuters) - Nike Inc’s (NKE.N) namesake brand President Trevor Edwards has resigned and will retire in August, a company spokeswoman said on Thursday.
+(Reuters) - Nike Inc’s namesake brand President Trevor Edwards has resigned and will retire in August, a company spokeswoman said on Thursday.

 Earlier on Thursday the Wall Street Journal, citing an internal memo, reported that Nike had received in recent weeks reports of “behavior occurring within our organization that do not reflect our core values of inclusivity, respect and empowerment.”